AntivistRock/EF21-reproduction/README.md

+### EF21 experiments implemented in Pytorch

-Review and reproduction of the results of the "EF21: A New, Simpler, Theoretically Better, and Practically Faster Error Feedback" paper.
+Reproduction of the results of the "EF21: A New, Simpler, Theoretically Better, and Practically Faster Error Feedback" paper.

+### Results